databrickslabs/delta-oms/README.md

 - Refer to the [build.sbt](./build.sbt) for library dependencies

 ## Deploying / Installing / Using the Project
+The DeltaOMS solution is available through Maven.
+You can get the jar using the following maven co-ordinates : `"com.databricks.labs" % "delta-oms_2.12" % "0.1.0"`

 Please follow the [Getting Started](./docs/GETTING%20STARTED.md) guide for instructions on using DeltaOMS on Databricks environment.